 - or use whatever else you have access too in your front or backyard!

-- digging for a clue or treasure in a sand box (or in dirt if you have an area you are OK with digging up)
+- digging for a clue or treasure in a sandbox (or in the dirt if you have an area you are OK with digging up)

 7. Get Out And Hunt